-Autumn’s palette is definitely très chic with its olive greens, golden browns, yellows, reds, and oranges, so it’s an idea to match your outfit with the season’s colours.
-But you don’t have to avoid soft tones and pale hues altogether.
-If you’re more into creamy basics, they’re all-time classics and a great way to lighten up the look a little bit.
+Autumn’s palette is definitely très chic with its olive greens, golden browns, yellows, reds, and oranges.
+One fun ‘fit idea is to match your clothing with the season’s colours.
+If you’re more into neutrals, white, beige, and grey are classics that look crisp and fresh against the darker, more rich colours you’ll be surrounded by.

 Style it up

-Fall is the time of year for playful combinations and layers.
-So also think of jackets, blazers, trench coats, and cardigans.
+Fall outfits call for a playful combinations and layers — think jackets, blazers, trench coats, and cardigans.
 Play with different colours, patterns, and textures.
 But don’t overdo it.
 Most of the time, less is more.

-Autumn is also perfect for accessories.
-Boots, scarfs, gloves, berets, beanies, and all kinds of hats.
-We love a hat for an autumn photoshoot.
-But here’s a suggestion, don’t stick to it for the entire photo session.
+Autumn is also perfect for accessories: boots, scarfs, gloves, berets, beanies, and all kinds of hats.
+We love a wide-brim fedora for an autumn photoshoot.
+But here’s a suggestion, don’t keep it on for the entire photo session.
 Let the light shine on your face too. 🧥👢

 Photo: Rachael in Paris for Flytographer.
 Krista and family celebrate their trip to Paris with a family photoshoot.

 Fashionwise, two words define autumn: sweater weather.
 Can you think of a more fundamental wardrobe piece?
 Sweaters come in all shapes, sizes, and patterns.
-They can be formal or fun (and sometimes both, simultaneously) and are almost invariably comfortable.
+They can be formal or fun (and sometimes both) and are almost invariably comfortable.
 Cozy up with your favourite knit sweater at your shoot.
 You could even wear an undershirt and swap sweaters halfway through.

 Forget all the fashion rules we mentioned above because in October we have Halloween!
 There’s no better time to get creative with your pictures.
 Matching costumes are a great idea for friends, couples, and families alike.
 They help to get everyone in the same mood.
 Whether you go for costumes that are spellbinding, spooky, or themed after your favourite TV show, you’ll be eager to share these photos with your friends and family.